BobBuildTool/bob/doc/manual/configuration.rst

 The ``privateEnvironment`` of the recipe and inherited classes are merged together.
 See :ref:`configuration-recipes-env` for the merge and string substitution behaviour.

+The definition of a variable can optionally be guarded by an ``if`` condition.
+Only if the ``if`` property evaluates to true, the variable is actually defined.
+Might be a string or an IfExpression.
+See :ref:`configuration-principle-booleans` for details about the evaluation.

 .. _configuration-recipes-providedeps: